fmauffrey/StableDiffusion-UI-for-AMD-with-DirectML/README.md

 # StableDiffusion-UI

 This is a simple UI for stable diffusion using DirectML (https://gist.github.com/averad/256c507baa3dcc9464203dc14610d674) made with tkinter.
-Using it you don't need to reload the model for each generation, allowing faster and more pleasant sessions.
+With this, you don't need to reload the model for each generation, allowing faster and more pleasant sessions.
+Improvements are still needed but it works well.
+This is not dummy proof, it might crash of you use inapropriate values (such as letters for the seed).
+More coming (inpainting and image to image interfaces) ...

 ## Install

 After installing Stable diffusion following @averad instructions, simply download the 2 scripts in the same folder.
-PIL

 ## Usage